 Reading development is closely related to that of writing, for it is by reflecting upon and talking about the texts they encounter that children come to understand how writers write and the special relationship that exists between author and reader.

-Phonics are taught daily in EYFS and KS1 using the Letters and Sounds material and the Jolly Phonics scheme.
+Phonics are taught daily in EYFS and KS1 using the Letters and Sounds material.
 Phonic work is given appropriate priority in the teaching of beginner readers and children are taught grapheme-phoneme correspondences in a clearly defined, incremental sequence (Letters and Sounds Phases 1-6).
 Phonics is streamed in Reception and KS1 so that children are in a phonics group suitable for their ability.

 GPS (Grammar, Punctuation and Spelling)